2022 Lavonia Renaissance Fair Recap

 Clothes!

 Last but not least is clothing!
 I am psyched to have discovered a website called Medieval Collectibles (not an affiliate link, just FYI).
 They sell a ton of costume elements of all different kinds and their huge variety allowed me to upgrade my outfit and my dress form’s outfit.
-They are pricier than the cheap crap you can get off Amazon, HOWEVER the few products I’ve ordered so far seem to be of pretty high quality and their stuff thus far has also been true to size which is a huge win in and of itself.
+They are pricier than the cheap, weirdly sized garbage you can get off Amazon, HOWEVER the few products I’ve ordered so far seem to be of pretty high quality and their stuff thus far has also been true to size which is a huge win in and of itself.

 For myself, I bought a new Viking-style apron dress that has some really beautiful embroidery on it (pictured).
 The neckline features a small Celtic-style design while the hem’s embroidery is a much taller version of the same and also reinforced somehow.
 My sister bought herself two skirts from Medieval Collectibles, a pink one and a cream one that I borrowed and layered on my dress form to show off my skirt hikes.
 And guess what?
 They sold super well!
 I had one of my sister’s corsets from Corset Story on the dress form, as well, and that whole outfit was a huge attention-grabber.
 So many people stopped and asked about the skirt hikes and the costume overall that I’m honestly, seriously considering adding small costume elements to resell next year.